dinoise/Lending-Agent-Engine/README.md

 For other brands, the agent will redirect users to the supported options.

+## Multi-Agent Benefits

+The multi-agent architecture provides several advantages:

+- **Specialized Expertise**: Each agent focuses on a specific domain, providing more accurate and relevant responses
+- **Scalability**: New agents can be added without affecting existing functionality
+- **Maintainability**: Code is organized by functionality, making it easier to maintain and update
+- **Performance**: Specialized agents can be optimized for their specific tasks
+- **Modularity**: Agents can be developed, tested, and deployed independently

 ## Disclaimer

-This project is designed for motorcycle financing consultation and quotation generation.
+This project is designed as a multi-agent motorcycle financing consultation and quotation generation system.
 All financial calculations are provided through external APIs and should be verified for accuracy.
-The agent is intended for informational and consultation purposes within the Maxikash ecosystem.
+The agents are intended for informational and consultation purposes within the Maxikash ecosystem.